When you click on the link in this post, we may earn a small commission at no cost to you. We appreciate your support of our blog!

 - Share this article about narcissistic personality in custody situations with your attorney.

-- Find a counselor or play therapist (depending on the ages of your children) for your child to see for a period of time that specializes in divorce/custody cases.
+- Find a counselor or play therapist (depending on the ages of your children) for your child to see for a period of time who specializes in divorce/custody cases, and who understands and knows how to treat families dealing with parental Narcissistic Personality Disorder.

 Stay strong as you parent your children through this difficult time with an equally difficult personality!